inuits/build-gems/README.md

 # Intro

-I`m frequently packaging all gems in the gem-list on our jenkins instance.
+We are frequently packaging all gems in the gem-list on our jenkins instance.
 Results end up on  http://pulp.inuits.eu/pulp/repos/rubygems/